 The ARK

-Emergency & Temporary Housing
+Emergency & Transitional Housing

 Our goal is to provide a safe and healthy emergency home.